 Poverty can have a diverse impact on children depending on their country, community, family and individual circumstances.

 In some cases, it will look like a lack of possessions such as a home, food, clean water or transportation.
-In others, it might look completely different: physical weakness because of poor health or inadequate nutrition, isolation due to location or a lack of services, powerlessness and the inability to break out of the cycle because of social or political structures, or even spiritual oppression through fear of evil spirits.
+In others, it might look completely different: physical weakness because of poor health or inadequate nutrition, lack of literacy skills due to poor education, isolation due to location or a lack of services, powerlessness and the inability to break out of the cycle because of social or political structures, or even spiritual oppression through fear of evil spirits.

 Many of these create a flow-on effect.
 A child with physical weakness because of poor health or nutrition will have decreased education opportunities.
 Living in an isolated area, either due to work opportunities or cost, means a family may miss out on public services.
 Fear of the supernatural may come at the cost of any hope in changing circumstances or paying witch doctors for protective talismans.
 These different aspects are linked together, creating a complicated web that cannot be solved purely by economic means.